zpatronus/iclicker_join_class_alarm/README.md

 - Stops the page from refreshing once the keyword is detected.
 - If the keyword isn't found within 30 seconds, the page will refresh to keep it up-to-date.

+## Version Checking

+The script is under **active development**, with new features and improvements being added frequently.
+To make sure you always have the latest and best version, the script automatically checks GitHub for updates.
+If a new version is available, you'll receive a prompt to update.

+This update check requires fetch from this Github repo, so your browser may ask for permission to allow cross-site requests. **Don't worry!** This is a standard procedure solely to retrieve the version number.
+Allowing access ensures you have the most up-to-date, stable, and feature-rich experience with the script.

 ## Test Script

 For testing purposes, a separate script named `iclicker_join_class_alarm_test.user.js` has been added.
 This script will trigger the alarm regardless of whether attendance has started or not, allowing you to test the functionality of the alarm and notification.